 Not all dividends are created equal.
 Here, we'll do a top-to-bottom analysis of a given company to understand the quality of its dividend and how that's changed over the past five years.

-The company we're looking at today is Annaly Capital Management (NYS: NLY) , which currently yields 14.9%.
+The company we're looking at today is Annaly Capital Management (NYS: NLY) , which yields 13.6%.

 For a mortgage REIT, the most important measure to follow is a company's interest rate spread.
-This is the difference between the rate at which the company borrows money and the rate at which it lends out money.
+This is the difference between the rate that the company borrows money at and the rate that it lends money out at.

 Source: S&P Capital IQ.